Managing the room

 For more information about adding icons and labels, see Configuring video input on the Teamline 5250 system.

-On the Windows 10 interface, use the Speed Dials area to add up to six speed dial contacts on the touchscreen.
+Use the Speed Dials area to add up to six speed dial contacts on the touchscreen.
 To create a speed dial contact, click Add Speed Dial, select an icon, enter the URi, and enter a name for the speed dial tile.
 The contacts are displayed on the home screen.
 For example:

 Speed dial contacts on the touchscreen are not created by adding favorites or group contacts in the Skype for Business client.